 Anti-oxidation, Anti-aging and Detoxification:

 Vitamin-C offers electrons to free radicals to help with their elimination.
 Bioflavinoids are the naturally occurring antioxidants in green tea and fruits.
 Glutathione reduces toxic di-sulphide bonds and drives metabolic processes that regenerate other naturally occurring antioxidants like Vitamin-C and E. Alpha Lipioc Acid (ALA) scavenges free radicals, especially in muscles, and chelates them; it also helps convert glucose to energy and enhances oxygenation of cells; ALA is often combined with glutathione because it augments glutathione activity.
-Calcium- AEP works much like glutathione at the level of the nerve membranes.
+Calcium- AEP works much like glutathione at the level of the nerve membranes. health

 Arginine opens blood vessels for enhanced tissue oxygenation.
 Carnitine boosts energy and strength by burning triglycerides and free fat instead of stored forms of energy or tissues; it thus decreases muscle fatigue and is also great for cardiovascular health because it lets you burn your fats first.
 Lysine helps carnitine work better.